open-telemetry/opentelemetry-python/CONTRIBUTING.md

 # Find the right branch

 The default branch for this repo is `main`.
-Changes that pertain to components marked as `stable` in the [specifications](https://github.com/open-telemetry/opentelemetry-specification) go into this branch, which currently does not include `metrics`.
 Changes that pertain to `metrics` go into the `metrics` branch.
+Any changes that pertain to components marked as `stable` in the [specifications](https://github.com/open-telemetry/opentelemetry-specification) or anything that is not `metrics` related go into this branch.

 ## Find a Buddy and get Started Quickly!